nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `unhide appts t/nose t/ear` unhides all appointments with a nose OR ear tag.

 By marked/unmarked status:
-Unhides appointments that were previously hidden which are marked/unmarked.
+Unhides hidden appointments which were marked or unmarked.

 Format: `unhide appts s/marked` or `unhide appts s/m` <br>
 Alternative: `unhide appts s/unmarked` or `unhide appts s/um`